 For a documentary account and overview on the Arrow Cross rule, mass murders, and international rescue, see: Zoltán Vági, László Csősz and Gábor Kádár, The Holocaust in Hungary.
 Evolution of a Genocide.
 USHMM-AltaMira, 2013, Chapters 5 and 9.

 For an analysis on Arrow Cross women, see: Andrea Pető, Gendered Exclusions and Inclusions in Hungary’s Right-Radical Arrow Cross Party (1939-1945): A Case Study of Three Female Party Members.
 Hungarian Studies Review, Vol. XLI, Nos.
 1-2 (2014)

-Archivist, Department of pre-1945 Government Organs, Hungarian National Archives
+Archivist, Department of pre-1945 Government Bodies, Hungarian National Archives

 EHRI WP12 New Views on Digital Archives

-Senior Archivist, Department of pre-1945 Government Organs, Hungarian National Archives
+Senior Archivist, Department of pre-1945 Government Bodies, Hungarian National Archives

 Translation of the documents: Gergő Paukovics, Hungarian National Archives

 Special thanks go to Wolfgang Schellenbacher (Jewish Museum in Prague) and Krisztina Oláh (National Széchényi Library Map Collection) for their invaluable contribution to the editing process.
 We are grateful to our colleagues at HNA and partner institutions, Mihály Soós and István Orgoványi (Historical Archives of the Hungarian State Security), Anton Avar (Hungarian National Archives), Zsuzsa Toronyi and her team (Hungarian Jewish Museum and Archives), Tamás Lózsy (Hungarian Orthodox Jewish Archives) and Borbála Kriza (ELTE University), who provided vital assistance in obtaining the documents and photos featured in this blog post.